 Now though chunks of ice have been lying on the pavement for weeks.
-I’ve never thought of water as a proper solid before – ice is supposed to be something that is there in the morning or comes from the fridge – a fragile temporary condition not a stable rock form… I’ve seen ice landscapes in far-flung places but never seen it take over a city.
+I’ve never thought of water as a proper solid before.
+Ice is supposed to be something that is there in the morning or comes from the fridge – a fragile temporary condition not a stable rock for.
+I’ve seen ice landscapes in far-flung places but I’ve never seen it take over a city.

-With their backs to the view out over the city, the waiting Berliners gaze at the tracks or people opposite – their breath forming back-lit clouds evaporating in the sharp light.
+With their backs to the view out over the city, the waiting Berliners gaze at the tracks or the people opposite.
+Their breath forms back-lit clouds evaporating in the sharp light.

 Berlin is a shrinking city.
 A taxi driver tells me that before WW1 the metropolis had 5 million inhabitants and now it only has three.
 The town feels half empty and even the rush hour fails to rush.

 One of my favourite words is ‘Auspuff’.
-German words have this ridiculous way of sounding like the things they describe.
-‘Auspuff’ means exhaust pipe and its no nonsense poetry feels strangely beautiful.
+German words have this ridiculous way of sounding like the things that they describe.
+‘Auspuff’ means exhaust-pipe and its no nonsense poetry feels strangely beautiful.

-Nobody likes Moabit.
-Its right next to Tiergarten, the large park right in the centre of the city, but somehow it’s cursed.
-With so much space, so few people and so little work there’s no pressure to fill the void.
-In London a disused underground toilette will get redeveloped into flats – in Moabit it will just remain a disused toilette.
+With so much space, so few people and so little work – there’s no pressure to fill the void.
+In London a disused underground toilet will get redeveloped into flats.
+In Moabit it will just remain a disused toilet.

-The sun is a milky white behind icy clouds but it feels much warmer.
+The sun is a milky-white behind icy clouds but it feels a little warmer today.
 Dressing for cycling is a careful process.
-The extremities of the body (toes, fingers and nose) need careful padding but the torso is prone to getting too hot.
+The extremities of the body (toes, fingers and nose) need careful padding but the torso is prone to becoming too hot.

-It’s a revelation that after minus 22°C it’s possible that minus 4°C feels balmy.
+It’s a revelation to me that after surviving minus 22°C, it is possible that minus 4°C actually feels balmy.

-There isn’t much left to tell you when you’ve crossed the border.
+There isn’t much left to tell you when you’ve crossed the border into the East.
 People tell you stories of the wasteland patrolled by dogs that were attached to overhead wires – running up and down the no-man’s land between the two super-powers.

-Now though, it’s only when you see the tram tracks in the road that you know you’ve entered east.
-The west modernised years ago, ripping them all out, and now its too expensive to put them back.
+Now though, it’s only when you see the tram lines in the road that you know you’ve entered East.
+The modernising West ripped out the tracks years ago, and now its too expensive to put them back.

 N.52°31.745, E.13° 24.614